linzmeister/AsyncEspOTA/README.md

             |_ spiffs.bin
 ```

 It's up to you if you want to provide multiple version of your project.
-All you have to do is add a  record  to the `versions.json` file (or whatever you called it) that matches your versions folder st ructure.
-In the above exemple, your `versions.json` for yourAwesomeProject will need to contain the following:
+All you have to do is add a  record  to the `versions.json` file, that matches your versions folder st ructure.
+In the above example, your `versions.json` for yourAwesomeProject will need to contain the following:
 ```
 [{
     "version": 1.2,